The Shifter

 Quick Build

-You can make a Shifter quickly by using these suggestions: Make Strength or Dexterity your highest ability score, then your Constitution.
-Second, choose the Hermit background.
+You can make a Shifter quickly by using these suggestions: First, make Constitution your highest ability score, followed by Strength or Dexterity.
+Then, take the Hermit background.

 The Shifter